Your Position: Home - Multilayer PCB - Lead-Free HASL

 Differences between HASL and Lead-free HASL

-HASL (Hot Air Solder Leveling) and Lead-free HASL are both surface finish techniques used in the printed circuit board (PCB) manufacturing process.
-They are used to protect copper traces and pads on the PCB from oxidation, provide a solderable surface for components, and ensure reliable solder joints during assembly.
-The main difference between HASL and Lead-free HASL lies in the composition of the solder used in the process.
+HASL (Hot Air Solder Leveling) and Lead-free HASL are both techniques utilized as surface finishes in PCB manufacturing.
+They safeguard copper traces and pads from oxidation, support a solderable surface for components, and ensure dependable solder joints during assembly.
+The key distinction between HASL and Lead-free HASL lies within the solder's compositional make-up.

 Composition: